PayFabric/Release-Notes/README.md

 **ADDED.** Provide easy navigation between device & theme pages.
 Provide user an easier navigation to switch from device and theme pages.

-**ADDED.** Add new WalletLink GET APIs	GET /api/wallet/{WalletLinkID}: Query a WalletLink and its details.
+**ADDED.** Add new Wallet Link GET APIs	GET /api/wallet/{WalletLinkID}: Query a WalletLink and its details.
-GET api/wallet/?$: Query WalletLink(s) based on query string data.
+GET api/wallet/?$: Query Wallet Link(s) based on query string data.
 Available Data to Query On:
 * CustomerNumber: customer number specified at the time of creating a wallet link
 * CreatedOn: date the wallet link was created on